getify/You-Dont-Know-JS/get-started/ch3.md

 If you've read Chapters 1 and 2, and taken the time to digest and percolate, you're hopefully starting to *get* JS a little more.
 If you skipped/skimmed them (especially Chapter 2), I recommend you consider going back to spend some more time with that material.

-In Chapter 2, our focus was on syntax, patterns, and behaviors.
-Here, our attention shifts to some of the lower-level root characteristics of JS that underpin virtually every line of code we write.
+In Chapter 2, we surveyed syntax, patterns, and behaviors at a high level.
+In this chapter, our attention shifts to some of the lower-level root characteristics of JS that underpin virtually every line of code we write.

-It should be noted that this material is still not an exhaustive exposition of JS; that's what the rest of the book series is for!
-Here, our goal is still just to *get started*, and more comfortable with, the *feel* of JS, how it ebbs and flows.

 Be aware: this chapter digs much deeper than you're likely used to thinking about a programming language.
 My goal is to help you appreciate the core of how JS works, what makes it tick.
-This chapter will begin to answer some of the "Why?" questions that are may be cropping up as you explore JS.
+This chapter should begin to answer some of the "Why?" questions that are may be cropping up as you explore JS.
+However, this material is still not an exhaustive exposition of the language; that's what the rest of the book series is for!
+Our goal here is still just to *get started*, and become more comfortable with, the *feel* of JS, how it ebbs and flows.

-Don't go so quickly through this material that you get lost in the weeds.
+Don't run so quickly through this material that you get lost in the weeds.
 As I've said a dozen times already, **take your time**.
 Even still, you'll probably finish this chapter with remaining questions.
-That's OK, though, because there's a whole book series ahead of you to explore!
+That's OK, because there's a whole book series ahead of you keep exploring!

 ## Iteration

-Since programs are essentially built to process data (and make decisions on that data), the patterns used to step through the data has a big impact on the program's readability.
+Since programs are essentially built to process data (and make decisions on that data), the patterns used to step through the data have a big impact on the program's readability.

 The iterator pattern has been around for decades, and suggests a "standardized" approach to consuming data from a source one *chunk* at a time.
 The idea is that it's more common and helpful iterate the data source -- to progressively handle the collection of data by processing the first part, then the next, and so on, rather than handling the entire set all at once.